FAQ

 Q: How long does the appointments take?

-Q: How is the testing done?
+Q: How is the screening done?

 A: If you are providing a blood sample, the draw is just like a normal lab draw.